 Children and gender identity: Supporting your child

-Date Updated: 02/23/2022
+Date Updated: 10/01/2022

 What are the basics of gender identity?

-Is your child transgender?
+Is my child transgender?

-Gender identity and expression are related, yet different concepts.
-A child's gender identity isn't always indicative of one particular gender expression, and a child's gender expression isn't always indicative of the child's gender identity.
+It's important to remember that gender identity and gender expression are different concepts.
+A child's gender identity doesn't always lead to a certain gender expression.
+And a child's gender expression doesn't always point to the child's gender identity.